What is a Trademark?

 A trademark is any word‚ name‚ symbol‚ logo‚ phrase‚ sound‚ or even smell that identifies the source of goods or services.
 Common examples of trademarks include the word “Coca-Cola” and the stylized Coca-Cola logo‚ the Quaker Oats logo‚ the Nike Swoosh‚ and “JIFFY-LUBE.”
-Trademarks can identify the source of any commercial good or product.
 If a trademark identifies the source of a service provider such as a car mechanic‚ cleaning service‚ or law firm‚ it is known as a service mark.
 Service marks and trademarks are collectively referred to as “trademarks” or “marks” and receive the same protection.
-See Types of Trademarks.
+These are some of the types of trademarks.

 While an individual or company may register a trademark‚ registration itself does not create a trademark.
 A trademark is only born through the use of the trademark in connection with goods or services offered in commerce.
 When one creates a word‚ logo‚ or slogan‚ that device does not become a trademark until it has been used to identify the source of goods or services in commerce.
 For instance‚ it was not the invention of the name “Verizon Wireless‚” that created a trademark.
 Rather‚ the act of continuously offering mobile phone services under that name allowed Verizon to achieve trademark status.